CentraleSupelec/aristote-llm-workers/README.md

 ### Launch seperatly

-You can launch the VLLM API and the Quiz Generation API seperatly.
+You can launch the VLLM API and the Quiz Generation API separately.

 #### VLLM API